 - 1. Hold up the lens and look at something on the wall.
 You can look at a poster, for example. - 2.
 If you are far away from the wall, the poster will seem to be upside down. - 3.
 When you come closer to the wall, the poster will be right way up and bigger.
 The lens is magnifying the poster (to magnify means to make bigger).

-- 1. What do you notice about the shapes of lenses?
-They have curved surfaces. - 2.
+- 1. What do you notice about the shapes of lenses? - 2.
 Why do you think this shape is necessary for the lens?
-The light must pass through a curved shape so that the light bends; when the light from an object has come through the curved glass we may see the object enlarged (looking bigger).
-The curve makes the object look bigger as the light is bent.

 INSTRUCTIONS (Part Two):